alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: GlassesFrequencyWear u8

-**Notes**: Likelyhood of wearing glasses from the PurposeTag during this EquipRule?
+**Notes**: Likelyhood of wearing glasses from the PurposeTag during this EquipRule.

 **Versions**: